Omnichannel vs Multichannel: The Key Difference Every Retailer is Missing

-But there’s a world of confusion when it comes to understanding this subject.
+But still there’s a world of confusion when it comes to understanding this subject, despite Omnichannel commerce being around for the past few years.

 And at its root is a fundamental misconception of omnichannel vs multichannel, and the differences between the two.
 All potentially leaving the average retailer completely unaware that they’re seriously lagging behind the competition.